PetoLau/jekyll-now/_posts/2016-11-08-Exploration-data-from-smart-meters-in-R.md

 ![plot of chunk unnamed-chunk-22](/images/unnamed-chunk-22-1.png)

-Forecast of electricity consumption is mainly done for some area of consumers.
-So aggregate consumption is used.
+Forecast of electricity consumption, in practice, is mainly done for some area of consumers.
+So aggregate (cummulative) consumption is used.
 Aggregate it for all our consumers (43) and plot it.

 {% highlight r %}
 DT_agg <- as.data.table(aggregate(DT_48[, .(value)], by = DT_48[, .(date_time)], FUN = sum, simplify = TRUE))